sahlet-official/selfdev/README.md

 <br clear="left"/>

-I want to start my self-development process not by setting my goals (not hang a carrot in front of me and dream about the taste of it) and then try to achieve them in the spirit of racer for success "fake it until you make it".
-No. I don't want to look like successful, actually even don't want to be successful (in terms of society).
+I want to start my self-development process not by setting my goals (not hanging a carrot in front of me and dreaming about its taste) and then trying to achieve them in the spirit of racer for success "fake it until you make it".
+No. I don't want to look successful.
 Prefer the following.
-Just live life with pleasure, be happy right now in living process and feel that it is enough (not waiting for something).
+Just live life with pleasure, be happy right now in the living process, and feel that it is enough (not waiting for something).
 And if you want to do something - just do what you want and the way you like, or nothing at all (which is also a cool thing actually - just live and do nothing).<br>
 So it is good to start with creating of really powerful strong foundation - create "Backend" that will allow making the "Frontend" any.
-If saying in allegories: on such foundation you can launch rockets, build skyscraper, malls, or do nothing and see what happens, maybe over time the foundation will be overgrown with forest.
+If saying in allegories: on a such foundation you can launch rockets, build skyscrapers, malls, or do nothing and see what happens, maybe over time the foundation will be overgrown with forest.
 [Click here to see what exactly foundation means](./FOUNDATION.md).

 <br>

 Why manage self-development on GitHub?<br>
-I am software developer and GitHub is just comfortable to me.<br>
+I am a software developer and GitHub is just comfortable for me.<br>
-It is also convenient to use tools for self-development like project management that GitHub provide now.<br>
+It is also convenient to use tools for self-development like project management that GitHub provides now.<br>
 <br>
-I invite everyone who interested to view the process of my self-development.<br>
+I invite everyone interested to view the process of my self-development.<br>
-Let's exchange experience, ask questions, share the best practice.<br>
+Let's exchange experiences, ask questions, and share the best practice.<br>

 <br clear="left"/>